Essential Sustainable Bathroom Swaps

 This month we're joined by Sophie Crichton from Natracare, an amazing company campaigning to shake up the period protection industry and provide viable, eco friendly period products.
 Sophie has some great advice on how to make your bathroom more sustainable, read on for more...

 One of the easiest ways to reduce your plastic waste is by choosing reusable options where possible.
-These organic makeup remover rounds are a simple swap you can make to your skincare routine, swapping disposable, plastic makeup wipes for something you can wash and reuse time and again.
+Tabitha Eve's Organic Cotton Make Up Rounds are a simple swap you can make to your skincare routine, swapping disposable, plastic makeup wipes for something you can wash and reuse time and again.
 If reusables aren’t an option for you, another sustainable swap for removing makeup is Natracare makeup remover wipes.
 While they’re still a disposable, single-use option, they’re completely biodegradable and compostable so that you’re not contributing to plastic in landfill or the ocean.

 Having your period can be a strain on you, but did you know that it can also be a strain on the planet?
 If you’re using conventional period products, it’s likely they’re filled with plastic – from the packaging to the tampons and pads themselves.
 Natracare period products are certified organic, plastic free, and compostable, so they won’t outlive you in landfill!

-Switching your plastic toothbrush for a more eco-friendly version (like this one, which has a compostable bamboo handle) will mean one less piece of plastic waste in your bathroom.
+Switching your plastic toothbrush for a more eco-friendly version will mean one less piece of plastic waste in your bathroom.
+Tabitha Eve's Bamboo Toothbrush has a biodegradable bamboo handle which will reduce the overall plastic waste.
 We recommend waiting until you next need to replace your toothbrush to avoid wasteful consumption!

 To partner with your bamboo toothbrush, why not make your own toothpaste too to avoid the heaps of plastic waste caused by shop bought tubes?
 Buying the ingredients in bulk and never having to buy toothpaste again will also help you to save money.
 Click here for one of our favourite recipes for you to try!